 In 2013, we initiated a Phase 2b, open-label, randomized, multi-center clinical trial in newly diagnosed patients with AML over 65 years of age and who are unable to receive intensive chemotherapy.
-The primary objective of this trial is to evaluate the efficacy of GRASPA when added to a low dose of the standard chemotherapy cytarabine.
+The primary objective of this trial is to evaluate the efficacy of ERY-ASP under the trade name GRASPA when added to a low dose of the standard chemotherapy cytarabine.
 To accomplish this, we expect to compare overall survival, or OS, rates between patients receiving GRASPA in combination with low-dose cytarabine against those of patients receiving only low-dose cytarabine.
 We plan to enroll 123 patients in this trial, two-thirds of whom will be treated with GRASPA.
 Patients in the treatment arm will receive one injection of GRASPA per cycle of chemotherapy treatment.
 The primary OS endpoint will be measured after one year of follow-up.
 All patients in the trial will undergo follow up for up to 24 months.

-To date, we have enrolled over 90 patients in the trial at over 20 sites in Europe.
-Two safety analyses by the independent DSMB have been performed.
-The first analysis was performed in November 2013 after the first 30 patients were treated, and the second analysis in August 2014 after 60 patients had been treated.
+To date, we have enrolled 115 patients in the trial, or over 90% of the minimum patient enrollment, at over 20 sites in Europe.
+Three safety analyses by the independent DSMB have been performed.
+The first analysis was performed in November 2013 after the first 30 patients were treated; the second analysis in August 2014 after 60 patients had been treated; and the third analysis in December 2015 after 105 patients had been treated.
 No safety concerns have been identified.
-A third DSMB review is scheduled for the third quarter of 2015.
-We expect to report one-year follow-up results from this trial in 2017.
+We expect to report primary results from this trial in 2017.

 Depending on the results of the trial, we will determine the next steps for the development of this clinical program.
-The EMA and the FDA have each granted orphan drug designation to ERY-ASP for the treatment of AML, offering us the potential for marketing exclusivity upon obtaining marketing approval.
+The EMA and the FDA have each granted orphan drug designation to GRASPA/ERY-ASP for the treatment of AML, offering us the potential for marketing exclusivity upon obtaining marketing approval.

-GRASPA for the Treatment of Solid Tumors
+ERY-ASP for the Treatment of Solid Tumors

-We are seeking to expand the reach of GRASPA to include solid tumor indications.
-In preclinical studies, we have observed that many solid tumors also lack ASNS, creating the possibility of using GRASPA in these indications.
-Building on our preclinical studies and favorable safety data from a Phase 1 clinical trial, in 2014 we commenced a Phase 2 clinical trial of GRASPA in pancreatic cancer patients.
+We are seeking to expand the reach of ERY-ASP to include solid tumor indications.
+In preclinical studies, we have observed that many solid tumors also lack ASNS, creating the possibility of using ERY-ASP in these indications.
+Building on our preclinical studies and favorable safety data from a Phase 1 clinical trial, in 2014 we commenced a Phase 2 clinical trial of ERY-ASP in pancreatic cancer patients.